Coronavirus Business Interruption Loan Scheme (CBILS)

 The business must generate more than 50% of its turnover from trading activity.

 Potentially, if your business activity is primarily based in the UK.
-For early-stage businesses in their first two years of trading, the British Business Bank’s Start Up Loans programme (loans from £500 to £25,000 at interest of 6% per annum) may be more suitable.
+For early-stage businesses in their first three years of trading, the British Business Bank’s Start Up Loans programme (loans from £500 to £25,000 at interest of 6% per annum) may be more suitable.

 Visit the Start Up Loans website for more information.